-- A) The applicant must be at least 60 years of age or have a disability. - 1) Age must be verified by obtaining documentation such as a birth certificate, driver's license, passport, or Social Security letter that states the homeowner's age and/or date of birth. - 2) Homeowners with a disability of any age may qualify if the homeowner qualifies for Supplemental Security Insurance (SSI) or Social Security Disability Insurance (SSDI).
-Households in which SSDI or SSI is paid to other family members, but not to the homeowner, do not qualify for ERP.
+- A) The applicant must be at least 60 years of age or have a disability. - 1) Age must be verified by obtaining documentation such as a birth certificate, driver's license, passport, or Social Security letter that states the homeowner's age and/or date of birth. - 2) Homeowners with a disability of any age may qualify if the homeowner qualifies for Supplemental Security Insurance (SSI), Social Security Disability Insurance (SSDI), or full disability benefits through the Department of Veterans Affairs.
+Households in which SSDI, SSI, or veteran's disability is paid to other family members, but not to the homeowner, do not qualify for ERP.